Certification Renewal,

 Certification Emeritus Status

-- The member must submit an essay (200 - 400 words) describing how your certification designation has helped you in your professional life and why you believe it's important to maintain the designation(s).
+- The member must submit an essay (200 - 400 words) to aaert@aaert.org, describing how your certification designation has helped you in your professional life and why you believe it's important to maintain the designation(s).

 - To maintain Emeritus Status once approved, you must remain a PROFESSIONAL MEMBER of AAERT in good standing.